 Adjustment layers started out in Photoshop as a way of altering the look of an image without actually changing its pixels.
 It was the start of non-destructive editing.
 Now, adjustment layers are everywhere, not just in Photoshop, and for me they are the key to successful image enhancements.
 There’s a second factor, though – layer masks.
 Without layer masks, adjustment layers … [Read more...] about The power of adjustment layers and masks

+I felt this scene needed to be captured with a deep, brooding intensity, and I particularly wanted to hold on to the textured cloud detail in the sky.
+Capturing a DNG file with Lightroom Mobile gave all the processing leeway needed.
 Well, I actually think you can.
 I like taking pictures with my iPhone.
 It’s partly a practical thing, as it’s the camera I always have with me. … [Read more...] about Can you really take proper pictures with a smartphone?

 Sunsets don’t always come out the way you want them to, so here's a quick way to enhance them with a white balance adjustment and a graduated filter effect.
 This picture was shot using the auto white balance on a Nikon Z6 and while the colours are a pretty reasonable representation of how the scene actually looked, I wanted a warmer ‘sunset’ tone and a bit more depth and … [Read more...] about How to enhance a sunset with white balance and graduated filter adjustments